OriyaZ/hello-world/README.md

 # hello-world

-Well they told me to write somehthing here, so therer it is.
+Well they told me to write somehthing here, so there it is.
 Happy?